Safe-DS/DSL/docs/language/common/imports.md

 We can also import all declarations in a [package][packages] with a single import.
 While this saves some typing, it also increases the likelihood of name conflicts and can make it harder for readers of the code to determine where a declaration comes from.
 Therefore, this should be used with caution.

-Nevertheless, let us look at an example, which imports all declarations from the [package][packages] `safeds.model.regression`:
+Nevertheless, let us look at an example, which imports all declarations from the [package][packages] `#!sds safeds.model.regression`:

 ```sds
 from safeds.model.regression import *